pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 import com.pulumi.resources.CustomResourceOptions;
 ```

-Add this code at the bottom
+Add this code at the bottom:

 ```java
 // Set up a Docker Network